 How Most Coffee Creamers Are Made

-There’s no secret as to why people use coffee creamer; they want a milk or cream alternative that provides the texture and consistency they like their coffee to have.
+There’s no secret why people use coffee creamer; they want a milk or cream alternative that provides the texture and consistency they prefer.

 But how do you create a liquid with the consistency of milk or cream without using milk or cream?
 Get ready to be surprised.